Immunotherapy for Lung Cancer

 Through chimeric antigen receptor (CAR) T cell therapy, also known as adoptive T cell immunotherapy, doctors remove T cells from the patient, enhance them so they’re better able to fight lung cancer cells, and put them back into the body.

-At this time, CAR T cell immunotherapy for lung cancer is still being investigated.
-However, a 2022 report from the medical journal Thoracic Cancer noted that it shows promise because it’s been helpful in treating blood-related cancers.
+At this time, CAR T cell immunotherapy for lung cancer is still being investigated for both NSCLC and SCLC, according to a 2025 report from Lung Cancer.

 We can help you afford the best lung cancer immunotherapies and other treatments.
-Get a Free Lung Cancer Guide to learn more.
+Get our Free Lung Cancer Guide to learn more.

 Get Our Free Lung Cancer Guide